jadecobra/python_tdd_exercises/source/basic_objects/lists/lists.rst

 test_index_error
 *********************************************************************************

 IndexError_ is raised when I try to get an item from a list_ and use a number that points to something that is NOT in the list_.
-When I see this :ref:`Exception<how to test if an Exception is raised>` I know the underlying data structure is a list_
+When I see this :ref:`Exception<how to test that an Exception is raised>` I know the underlying data structure is a list_

 ----